Frequently Asked Questions

 2.7.
 How does REACH work?

-REACH is divided in phases.
-After the 1st open call for proposals, the selected teams will join the programme comprising 4-phases of incubation/acceleration:
+REACH is divided into phases.
+After the 2nd open call for proposals, the selected teams will join the programme comprising of 4-phases of incubation/acceleration:

 - EXPLORE – between 30-40 projects will enter this phase.
-In the first Open Call, it will be 30 projects.
+In the first Open Call, there will be 30 projects.

 - EXPERIMENT – around the best 10 projects from EXPLORE will participate in this phase.

-- EVOLVE – the around 5 selected start-ups/SMEs from EXPERIMENT will access this phase.
+- EVOLVE – the around 5 selected start-ups/SMEs from EXPERIMENT will have access this phase.

 - EXPOSE – Subgrantees having reached EXPERIMENT will be supported in private fund raising through a mission voucher scheme.